dyGiLa/dygila.github.io/index.md

 - **Scalable** and **Portable** on **hybrid** i.e., CPU-only or CPU-GPGPU hardwares.
 - Lattice Field Theory backed simulation tool, statistic **ergodicity** is always be carefully considered.
-- Has readable and useful documentation.
+- dyGiLa provides readable and useful documentations which allows users to expand the usage of dyGiLa.